ivancukic/drive-time/README.md

+This Application was made in Clojure, html template is made in Mustache.
+For Clojure i used Clostache.
+For web application library i used Ring, Compojure is used for routing library for Ring.
+Database is MySql.

 This App is meant for drivers shifts in public transportation.
 In one day maximum drive time of one driver is 8:00h, so maximum drivers for one day is three.
 When we make new line we enter start time and end time of line.
 We will get the total time of working hours and number of drivers we need for that line.
 Dependently of drivers we need for